kbobrowski/tsh/README.md

-# tesh - deep learning shell
+# tsh - deep learning shell

 tesh is a wrapper around Docker image which provides recent deep learning tools.
 It mounts current directory and X11 socket inside a container.